George Kambosos Jr and Devin Haney reach terms for undisputed title fight, June 5

 The negotiations were chippy but it looks like we’re officially set for a true undisputed lightweight title unification between George Kambosos Jr and Devin Haney.
-Kambosos currently holds the IBF, WBA, WBO, and the WBC’s ‘franchise’ title, while Haney holds the WBC’s ‘world’ title, and they’ll all go on the line this summer in a fight that will air live on ESPN.
+Kambosos currently holds the IBF, WBA, and WBO titles, while Haney holds the WBC title, and they’ll all go on the line this summer in a fight that will air live on ESPN.

 ESPN’s Mike Coppinger reports the sides have finally signed off for an June 5th afternoon bout to be held in Melbourne, Australia, which will air prime time on June 4th in the U.S. due to the time difference.